 Next he had Mulliners fit a custom body: “A trim, rather square convertible with only two armed bucket seats in black leather.
 The rest was all knife-edged, rather ugly, trunk.”
 [Not “boot”?]
 The Bentley was battleship grey, “painted in rough, not gloss….
 She went like a bird and a bomb and Bond loved her more than all the women at present in his life rolled, if that were feasible, together.”

-I was stricken by The Locomotive, envisioning this incongruous Bentley heading to “work.”
-That was in the mysterious, unmarked building on Regent’s Park, “Universal Exports,” cover for Her Majesty’s Secret Service.
-Ian Fleming wrote:
+…were struck by The Locomotive, envisioning this incongruous Bentley heading to “work.”
+That took place in the mysterious, unmarked building on Regent’s Park, “Universal Exports,” cover for Her Majesty’s Secret Service.
+Ian Fleming continues:

-2 thoughts on “Sean Connery Remembered: James Bond and His Splendid Motorcars”
+One thought on “Sean Connery Remembered: James Bond and His Motorcars (Update)”